 As I write this it’s Sunday afternoon, in early December in the year of 2020.
 How are you doing?
 While I’m busy soldiering on, doing my daily Work, things are getting a bit scary out there Covid-wise again.
 As always there’s lots I could be doing.
 And there’s lots I want to … Continue reading How are you doing?

-A friend the other day said she heard Gregg McKeown say something like: Expecting people to be productive every minute of the day is unrealistic.
-You can only assume 60% productivity.
-As a rule, humans are pretty bad at estimating how long project will take.
-A rule of thumb in construction, as I understand it, … Continue reading Sixty Percent Productivity
+A friend said she heard Gregg McKeown say that expecting people to be productive every minute of the day is unrealistic.
+You can realistically expect about 60% productivity.
+Humans are pretty bad at estimating how long projects take.
+As I understand it, a rule of thumb in construction is to estimate the amount of time … Continue reading Sixty Percent Productivity